 Overview

-• PhD: "Southern Ecophony: Towards an Aqueous Compositional Practice"
+• PhD: "Southern Ecophony: Towards an Aqueous Compositional Practice" University of Tasmania (near submission, mid-2026) | Australian Research Training Program Scholarship

 Supervisors: Associate Professor Maria Grenfell, Professor Elizabeth Leane, Dr Carolyn Philpott